light-and-ray/image-edit-bot-open-webui/README.md

 ### TOKEN
 To get it, log into bot's openwebui profile, go to `Settings` -> `Account` -> `API keys` -> `JWT Token`

+Authentication and secure for ComfyUI connection is not supported.
+If you do it, please make a PR

 ### MAP_CHANNEL_NAME_WORKFLOW
 This is a dictionary in json format that maps workflow and channel name.
-For example and by default `"{"qwen-image-edit": "qwen_image_edit"}"` means the bot will handle all messages from *"qwen-image-edit"* channel, send all user's requests there into *"workflows/qwen_image_edit.json"*.
+For example and by default `"{"qwen-image-edit": "qwen_image_edit.json"}"` means the bot will handle all messages from *"qwen-image-edit"* channel, send all user's requests there into *"workflows/qwen_image_edit.json"*.
 You can add channels and workflows how many you want